 On the Emergence Date, the Company adopted fresh start accounting, which resulted in the Company becoming a new entity for financial reporting purposes.
 Upon the adoption of fresh start accounting, the Company's assets and liabilities were recorded at their fair values as of May 17, 2021.
 The inputs utilized in the valuation of the Company's most significant asset, its oil and natural gas properties and related assets, included mostly unobservable inputs which fall within Level 3 of the fair value hierarchy.
 Such inputs included estimates of future oil and gas production from the Company's reserve reports, commodity prices based on forward strip price curves (adjusted for basis differentials) as of May 17, 2021, operating and development costs, expected future development plans for the properties and discount rates based on a weighted-average cost of capital computation.
 The Company also recorded its asset retirement obligations at fair value as a result of fresh start accounting.
-The inputs utilized in valuing the asset retirement costs and an appropriate credit-adjusted risk free rate to discount such costs.
+The inputs utilized in valuing the asset retirement obligations were mostly Level 3 unobservable inputs, including estimated economic lives of oil and natural gas wells as of the Emergence Date, anticipated future plugging and abandonment costs and an appropriate credit-adjusted risk free rate to discount such costs.
 Refer to Note 3 for a detailed discussion of the fair value approaches used by the Company.